US STOCKS-Wall Street climbs; Fed minutes confirm inflation jitters

 The S&P 500 consumer discretionary sector rose 1.33 percent, helped by gains in automakers.
 Both General Motors and Ford rose over 4 percent after posting better-than-expected U.S. sales in December.

-Nine of the 11 major S&P 500 sectors were higher, with just the energy and telecommunications sectors in negative territory.
+Nine of the 11 major S&P 500 sectors were higher, with just the energy and telecommunications sectors at a loss.

 Gilead Sciences jumped 2.99 percent after the biopharmaceutical company named a new oncology chief.